tanchiawei/Kilobyte-dcap/README.md

 ## Dependencies

-dcap requires Python 3 to run, and the utmp package must be instslideralled in order for dcap to read the btmp and wtmp logs.
+dcap requires Python 3 to run, and the utmp package must be installed in order for dcap to read the btmp and wtmp logs.